Manohar-Teja/Manohar-Teja/README.md

 - 👋 Hi, I’m @Manohar-Teja
-- 👀 I’m interested in coding
-- 🌱 I’m currently learning BTech
+- 🌱 I’m currently studying BTech
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...

 <!---
 Manohar-Teja/Manohar-Teja is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.